lorenzoreyes/Liquidity-Maker-with-Rust/README.md

 ### to have an image of what were the steps needed to do the challenge.

 Problem to solve:

-Connection to multiple exchanges, retrieve simultaneously currency pairs (i.e. BTC/USDT for binance or BTCUSD for bitstamp).
+Provide liquidity to the market at the lowest cost possible, therefore we nees a system that reads the market and return the fair price of currencies.

-Once stablished connection you need to get the bid-ask spread
+By steps: we have to connect to multiple exchanges, retrieve simultaneously currency pairs (i.e. BTC/USDT for binance or BTCUSD for bitstamp).Once stablished connection you need to get the bid-ask spread:

 Formula: (ask - bid) / ask

 This is done in order to obtain the "fair price" at the moment in which the market are assigning price to the assets.

 For strategies of market making, where you need to provide volume to the market (make more easier for investors to operate or be able to buy/sell more easily) you need to acknowledge the fair price to